siberianfox/tinygwiki/Github-Notes.md

 Start in the dev branch
 * Make sure all dirs are where you want them
- * firmware - all code changes are in place and pushed to github as dev
+ * firmware - all code changes are in place and pushed to github as dev.
+Make sure the project is set to -Os optimization and all debug defines are disabled.
+Compile under both 4 and 6 and verify
-  * make sure the project is set to -Os optimization and all debug defines are disabled
+ * Move the fresh project files into the support directory
  * hardware - look for changes to any schematics or other HW artifacts
  * gcode_samples - add any new files or rearrangements of existing files
 * Get the support directory up to date.
 This includes